-This summer certificate program will provide a comprehensive set of tools to support advanced studies in the area of quantitative finance, or to prepare for employment in the financial or investment industries.
+This summer certificate program provides a comprehensive set of tools to support advanced studies in the area of quantitative finance, or to prepare for employment in the financial or investment industries.
 Students will master the mathematical, statistical and economics fundamentals necessary for advancement in financial professions today, and will develop a fundamental understanding of R programming via course utilization.

 You can augment skills and knowledge gained from your degree study or professional experience with an additional area of focus.
 For undergraduate students, you can take care of some of your general education credits to earn a companion credential that complements your degree.
 Set yourself apart in the job market with this marker of professional readiness.

-This 11 credit program runs full term in Summer Quarter with late afternoon/early evening classes held Mondays through Thursdays.
-The first course in the sequence below, AMATH 460, can also be taken during spring quarter 2013.
+This 11 credit program runs full term in Summer Quarter 2014 with late afternoon/early evening classes held Mondays through Thursdays.

-Watch 2 minute program overview video featuring Professor Konis
+Watch a 2 minute program overview video featuring Professor Konis

 A Quantitative Fundamentals of Computational Finance Certificate will be awarded to individuals who successfully complete the following three online courses during an intensive Summer Quarter from the MS-CFRM curriculum for a total of 11 credits:

-- AMATH 460 Mathematical Fundamentals for Quantitative Finance (3 credits)
+- CFRM 460 Mathematical Fundamentals for Quantitative Finance (3 credits)

-- AMATH 461 Probability and Statistics for Computational Finance (3 credits)
+- CFRM 461 Probability and Statistics for Computational Finance (3 credits)

-- AMATH 462 Introduction to Computational Finance and Financial Econometrics (5 credits)
+- CFRM 462 Introduction to Computational Finance and Financial Econometrics (5 credits)

 Additional Curriculum Information

 Kjell Konis and Eric Zivot

-Students should have completed entry-level college calculus courses that include an introduction to multivariable differential calculus (the UW Mathematics Department courses AMATH 124, 125 and 126 are good examples, see course descriptions); additional introductory mathematics and statistics coursework is desirable.
+Students should have completed entry-level college calculus courses that include an introduction to multivariable differential calculus (the UW Mathematics Department courses MATH 124, 125 and 126 are good examples: see course descriptions); additional introductory mathematics and statistics coursework is desirable.

-NOTE: The above courses also serve as Pre-Program courses to prepare students needing them as background study for the UW Applied Mathematics MS degree program in Computational Finance and Risk Management
+NOTE: The above courses also serve as preparatory courses to prepare students needing them as background study for the UW Applied Mathematics MS-CFRM.

 Single Course Enrollment Applicants: